-This briefing examines labour migration to the UK.
-It presents data on migrant workers, including people coming to the UK on work visas (or ‘work permits’) and those whose main reason for migrating is work.
+This briefing examines labour migration and work visas in the UK immigration system, before and after the implementation of the post-Brexit immigration system.
+It presents data on migrant workers, particularly people coming to the UK on work visas (sometimes known as work permits).

-- Most non-EU citizens who receive work visas leave within 5 years, and this share has increased over the past 15 years
+- Most non-EU citizens who receive work visas leave within 5 years and do not settle in the UK permanently.

 Understanding the Policy

-Work-related migration to the UK is governed by two different policy regimes.
-People from EU countries (plus EEA and Switzerland) can come to the UK to work without applying for permission, while citizens of non-EEA countries require a work visa.
+Until the end of the post-Brexit transition period in 2020, work-related migration to the UK was governed by two different policy regimes.
+People from EU countries (plus EEA and Switzerland) could come to the UK to work under free movement rules, without applying for permission, while citizens of non-EEA countries required a work visa. ...Click to read more.

-Workers in low-skilled or middle-skilled jobs that do not require a graduate degree must usually come on a strictly temporary visa under Tier 5 of the points-based system.
-This tier is a catch-all comprising several short-term, temporary work visas.
-It includes the Youth Mobility Scheme, which gives 2-year non-renewable work visas to people aged 18 to 30 from certain countries (Australia, Canada, New Zealand, Japan, Korea, Taiwan, Hong Kong and Monaco).
-Youth Mobility visa holders do not need an employer to sponsor them and are not tied to specific jobs.
+The Youth Mobility Scheme (YMS), gives 2-year non-renewable work visas to people aged 18 to 30 from certain countries with which the UK has signed an agreement (Australia, Canada, New Zealand, Japan, South Korea, Taiwan, Hong Kong and Monaco).
+At the time of writing in 2021, no EU countries were included on the list, although the government has said that it would like to negotiate deals with EU countries to include them.
+YMS visa holders do not need an employer to sponsor them and are not tied to specific jobs.
 There are caps on visa numbers for each nationality, although the overall number of visas granted is well below the total number that are in theory available.
-The caps in 2019 were: 31,000 (Australia), 14,000 (New Zealand), 6,000 (Canada), 1,000 (Japan), 1,000 (Monaco), 1,000 (Taiwan), 1,000 (Hong Kong) and 1,000 (South Korea) (Immigration Rules Appendix G).
+In 2021, the caps were: 30,000 (Australia), 13,000 (New Zealand), 6,000 (Canada), 1,500 (Japan), 1,000 (Monaco), 1,000 (Taiwan), 1,000 (Hong Kong) and 1,000 (South Korea).

 Understanding the Evidence